liamwalsh1980/Milestone-Project-1/README.md

 * <a href="https://gitpod.io/" target="_blank">Gitpod</a>

-    - Used to complete my MS1 project as instructed
+    - Used to complete my HTML and CSS coding for my MS1 project

+* <a href="https://github.com/" target="_blank">Github</a>

+    - GitHub is used to store the projects code after being pushed from Git.

+* <a href="https://git-scm.com/" target="_blank">Git</a>

+    - Git was used for version control by using the Gitpod terminal to commit to Git and Push to GitHub.

 * <a href="https://validator.w3.org/" target="_blank">W3C Markup Validation Service</a>

-    - testing to be completed
+    - Used to test all html coding on all four html pages

 * <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validation Service</a>

-    - testing to be completed
+    - Used to rest all CSS coding

 ## Testing
 ---

 When testing the website on different screen sizes i made the decision to change the layout of the homepage for mobiles and tablets against laptop and desktop.
 The header, cover text and subcribe button is within the hero image on desktop and laptop.
-On smaller screens like mobile and tablet i decided to reduce the size of the image in order for the user to see the whole image clearly and have the header, cover text and subcribe button below.
-This i believe makes the UX better to read.
+On smaller screens like mobile and tablet i decided to reduce the size of the image in order for the user to see the whole image clearly and then scroll down to see the header, cover text and subcribe buttow.
+This i believe makes better UX.
 I made sure the subscribe button stayed a good size to making it clear to click on by the user.

 When testing the navigation bar on smaller screens this would appear as a hamburger menu (3 horizontal bars) which is what i wanted to achieve.
+I applied styling with a different colour and a bottom border to whichever page the user is currently on for good UX.
+The bottom border property on bigger screens worked well, however, on smalleler screens with the hamburger menu, this didn't work as well.
-However,the originally styling i made included a bottom border showing a user which page they are on not just by the colour change but by the border-bottom declaration which a solid thin line as a value.
-This didn't work well on the smaller screens when the navigation menu became a hamburger menu.
-I therefore removed this using media queries upto 991px which is the break point between the navigate menu changing from hamburger menu and full size.
+I therefore removed the bottom border property using media queries upto 991px which is the break point between the navigate menu changing format.
 This was tested on development tools on all break points up to 991px.
 The results came back 100%.
+For reference, the colours remand the same and therefore users on smaller screens would still see what page they are on by difference in colour.

 [Media clips tested]